Get Fast Relief From Allergies at Springfield Urgent Care in Clarkston, MI

 In most cases, allergies are not life-threatening, but they can certainly cause a great deal of misery!
 Itchy eyes, stuffy noses, tickly throats, and skin rashes are all common allergy symptoms, and people with food allergies may experience symptoms ranging from wheezing to nausea and abdominal pain.
 If you’re in the Clarkston, Michigan, area and you’d like to get fast relief from a non-life-threatening allergic reaction without waiting for an appointment with your primary doctor, Springfield Urgent Care stands ready to help.

 Our walk-in clinic in Clarkston is open from 9 a.m. to 9 p.m. every day of the week, including weekends, and we treat patients of all ages.
 Our wait times are short, our rates are affordable, and we accept many insurance plans—all of which makes our urgent care clinic a better alternative to the emergency room when you don’t need emergency medical treatment.
-We also offer virtual consultations for patients with many types of illnesses.

 What Are Allergies?